LotharieSlayer/OBS-scripts/scripts/streamInfo/streamInfo.md

 - Category Source, which source you want for the category of the stream channel
 - Update Interval (optionnal, by default 20s)

-If you have problem running this python script, please make sure you carefully follow the instructions from the <a href="https://github.com/LotharieSlayer/OBS-scripts">README</a> file at the root of this repository.
+If you have problem running this Python script, please make sure you carefully follow the instructions from the <a href="https://github.com/LotharieSlayer/OBS-scripts">README</a> file at the root of this repository.

 ### Why is it useful for me ?
 To make a "Up Next" scene that I can integrate into my Pause scene.